-Hawks Nest Hydro proposes to remove Highway 16 from the project comprising 12.1 acres, since this public roadway is not necessary for operation of the project.
-In addition, adjustments to the project boundary are proposed to correct discrepancies between the existing Exhibit G drawings and the associated boundary descriptions.
-Specifically, Hawks Nest Hydro proposes to add 2.15 acres on the right (looking downstream) side of the reservoir upstream of Mill Creek and 0.42 acre on the left side of the reservoir across from Mill Creek to encompass the normal operating range of the reservoir (819.5 feet).
-Hawks Nest Hydro also proposes to remove 4.96 acres and add 0.91 acre at the downstream end of the project boundary to better reflect the land needed and necessary to operate the project.
-Hawks Nest Hydro possesses property or easement rights to all areas associated with the proposed project boundary.18
+Hawks Nest Hydro proposes to remove Highway 16 from the project boundary, a total of 12.1 acres, because the public roadway is not necessary for operation of the project.
+In addition, adjustments to the project boundary are proposed to correct discrepancies in the existing Exhibit G. Specifically, Hawks Nest Hydro proposes to add 2.15 acres on the north side of the reservoir upstream of Mill Creek and 0.42 acre on the south side of the reservoir across from Mill Creek to encompass the normal operating range of the reservoir (819.5 feet).
+Hawks Nest Hydro also proposes to remove 4.96 acres (mostly water) and add 0.91 acre (mostly water) at the downstream end of the project boundary so that the boundary crosses the river on a straight line and follow the shoreline (at elevation 655 feet) on the north side of the river.
+Hawks Nest Hydro possesses property or easement rights to all areas associated with the proposed project boundary.27

 Hawks Nest Hydro proposes to add 1.39 acres near the northern shore of the upstream end of the project boundary to encompass the normal operating range of the reservoir (651 feet).
 In addition, Hawks Nest Hydro proposes to modify the existing project boundary where it crosses the river at the upstream end of the reservoir by removing 16.8 acres, mostly water, so that the boundary crosses the river on a straight line.
-Hawks Nest Hydro possesses property or easement rights to all areas associated with the proposed project boundary.19
+Hawks Nest Hydro possesses property or easement rights to all areas associated with the proposed project boundary.28